 Counseling is not designed to give people the answers to their problems and counselors seldom give advice.
 Rather, counseling is a tool where people can learn ways to help themselves.
 This in turn can increase self esteem, help people learn ways to be more happy in their lives, and even prevent potential problems in the future.

-If you would like to explore your options regarding counseling, please e-mail, call or stop by the Student Success Center (located in the basement of Colter Hall - take the RAMP to Success) today to schedule a confidential discussion on how counseling may be able to help you.
+If you would like to explore your options regarding counseling, please e-mail, call or stop by the Student Success Center (located in the Orendorff Building, ORB 101) today to schedule a confidential discussion on how counseling may be able to help you.

 Free screening for depression, alcohol, and eating disorders is made available to all Northwest College students and is taken anonymously.
 The screening is provided so that you may find out - in a few minutes - whether or not professional consultation would be helpful to you.